onnx/onnx/docs/IR.md

 ### Attribute Types

 The type system used for attributes is related to but slightly different from that used for of inputs and outputs.
 Attribute values may be a dense tensor, sparse tensor, a scalar numerical value, a string, a graph, or repeated values of one of the above mentioned types.

+## Other Metadata

+The ModelProto structure, and in IR versions >= 10, various other structures (GraphProto, FunctionProto, NodeProto) contain a metadata_props field allowing users to store other metadata in the form of key-value pairs.
+It is recommended that users use key names qualified with a reverse-DNS name as prefix (such as "ai.onnxruntime.key1") to avoid conflicts between different uses.
+Unqualified names may be used in the future by the ONNX standard.

 ## Training Related Information